For Builders

 Mandatory demand.
 CSRD is not a voluntary framework.
 The Reasonable Assurance Cliff is not a recommendation.
 Food companies will need primary data pipelines — the only open question is which technology partner provides them.

 No neutral integrator.
 Regrow cannot build the connector without distracting from its MRV science business.
 SAP cannot build the agronomic expertise.
 Microsoft tried and exited.
 National standard bodies like Germany's DLG operate locally and lack the cross-border, ESG-platform interoperability that multinational food corporations require.
+The Q1 2026 consolidation wave (Diginex, osapiens, Makersite, Terrascope) strengthened the endpoints but left the integration layer untouched.
 The position of neutral, cross-border integrator is genuinely open to a new entrant with the right combination of domain knowledge, enterprise integration competence, and an architecture that connects local national standards to global ESG reporting.

-A specific 12–24 month window.
-The companies that build and certify this connector before the 2026–2028 reasonable assurance peak will have live customer references, proven audit trails, and established partnerships with the Scope 3 platforms (Persefoni, Makersite) and Big Four practices (Deloitte, PwC) that will become the dominant sales channels.
+A specific 12–18 month window.
+The companies that build and certify this connector before Wave 1 commercial pressure peaks will have live customer references, proven audit trails, and established partnerships with the Scope 3 platforms (Persefoni, Makersite) and Big Four practices (Deloitte, PwC) that will become the dominant sales channels.
 Entering after this window means competing against proven incumbents rather than building in an open market.
+Waiting for the Omnibus-delayed deadlines (2027-2028) guarantees you arrive too late.

 A dual revenue model.
 The same primary farm data that satisfies a CSRD auditor is the input required to generate high-integrity carbon removal credits for the Voluntary Carbon Market (VCM).
 VCM transaction volume declined 25% in 2024, but market value rose to $1.04B as buyers concentrated on quality.
 High-integrity soil carbon credits currently fetch €50–80 per tonne on premium markets.
 For a food corporation with 100,000 hectares in its supply chain, a CSRD-compliant data pipeline becomes a potential €2.5M–€12M annual revenue stream from carbon credit sales.
 A connector that enables both creates significantly more value than one that addresses only compliance.